Close-in compact super-Earth systems emerging from resonant chains: slow destabilization by unseen remnants of formation: Results

 \subsection{Population statistics}

-Figures \ref{fig:20flatpopstats}--\ref{fig:40straightpopstats} summarize the statistics of the synthetic population at the end of the 500~Myr integrations, divided by whether the system experienced an instability after the end of the disk phase.
+Figure \ref{fig:20flatpopstats} summarizes the statistics of the \texttt{20flat} synthetic population at the end of the 500~Myr integrations, divided by whether the system experienced an instability after the end of the disk phase.
+Similar figures for the other simulation suites are presented in Appendix~\ref{app:pop}.
 In these figures, all planets within 100 d have been included.

 Some features are common to all simulation sets.
 Stable systems have more planets of lower mass, compared to unstable systems, and the period ratios of adjacent planets are dominated by resonant ratios.
 Most of these systems are extremely flat because their inclinations were damped by the protoplanetary disk and first-order resonances do not involve inclination, although a few have inclinations of $\sim 1^\circ$.
-Eccentricities have been moderated excited by resonances to $\sim 0.05$, a quantity which is set by the planet masses and balance of resonant excitation during migration vs. eccentricity damping in the disk \citep{Terquem2019}.
+Eccentricities have been moderately excited by resonances to $\sim 0.05$, a quantity which is set by the planet masses and balance of resonant excitation during migration vs. eccentricity damping in the disk \citep{Terquem2019}.

 Unstable systems have qualitatively different features.
 In the closely-packed small planet regime, systems dynamically relax by way of collisions and mergers, thus reducing the number of planets but increasing the mass of the remaining ones.
 Prior resonances are systematically broken by the powerful planet-planet interactions during orbit crossing.
 The only source of energy dissipation is through inelastic mergers, which are insufficient to reform mean motion resonances.
 Final period ratios are determined by dynamical stability and dependent on planet masses and multiplicity \citep{Pu2015}.
 High mass runs thus have more widely spaced systems, from a median period ratio of 1.5 in \texttt{10straight} to 2.49 in \texttt{40straight}.
 Instabilities also leave eccentricities and inclinations in an excited state correlated with planet mass, although inelastic collisions sometimes leave systems anomalously flat or circular \citep{Esteves2020}.